 Swiss Tectonic Arena Sardona: The Piz Sardona is a mountain in the Glarus Alps, a mountain range in central Switzerland.
 The 300 km² area around the mountain Piz Sardona displays an exceptional example of mountain building through continental collision.
 The tectonic thrust is a process whereby older deeper rocks are carried onto younger, shallower rock layers.
 The Swiss Tectonic Arena Sardona contains of an enormous break in the crust of the earth, through the collision between the continents of Africa and Europe millions of years ago, called the Glarus Overthrust.
 The Glarus Overthrust is clearly visible in the mountains around the Piz Sardona: a clear, razor sharp line slicing in the slopes of the mountains, ancient darker coloured rocks are clearly seen to overlie lighter rocks of some 150-250 millions years younger.
 Other natural phenomena in the Swiss Tectonic Arena Sardona are: the copper quarry on the Mürtschenalp, the Lochsite, the Tschingelhörner Mountains with the Martinsloch and glaciated mountains.
 The Tectonic Arena Sardona is a natural UNESCO World Heritage Site in the Swiss Alps just like the Jungfrau-Aletsch.
-Swiss Tectonic Arena Sardona became a UNESCO World Heritage in 2008.
+The Swiss Tectonic Arena Sardona became a UNESCO World Heritage in 2008.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos